airwallex/paymentacceptance-plugin-woocommerce/readme.txt

 Airwallex is a global payments platform with a mission to empower businesses of all sizes to grow without borders, and by doing so, contribute to the global economy.
 With technology at its core, Airwallex has built a financial infrastructure and platform to help businesses manage online payments, treasury and payout globally, without the constraints of the traditional financial system.
 Airwallex has raised over US$900 million since it was established in 2015, and is backed by world-leading investors.
 Today, the business operates with a team of over 1,200 employees across 19 locations globally.

 == Changelog ==

+= 1.2.10 =
+* Release Date - 06 September 2023*

+* Add - Option to toggle remote logging on or off
+* Fix - Waring message when debug mode is on
+* Fix - When using Klarna as the payment method, the email field is missing and needs to be provided
+* Fix - Creation of duplicate refund items during the refund process

 = 1.2.9 =
 * Release Date - 25 August 2023*